What's In My Human Feedback? Learning Interpretable Descriptions of Preference Data: Sparse Autoencoders

 We map each sparse feature $z_j$ to a human-interpretable concept.
 Following prior work \citep{bills2023language, choi2024scaling}, we sample five preference pairs with large values of $z_j$ and prompt an LLM (\texttt{gpt-5-low}) to produce brief descriptions of what distinguishes the two responses (e.g., ``mentions environmental sustainability'').
 Specifically, we sample examples with values in the top 5\% of the feature's distribution.
 We generate five candidate interpretations per feature using different example sampling seeds, and choose the best interpretation according to the fidelity score defined below.

 \textbf{Fidelity scoring and selection.} As in \citet{movva_sparse_2025}, for each candidate description $d_j^{(c)}$ we collect $N=300$ held-out annotations using an LLM judge (\texttt{gpt-5-mini-low}).
 For pair $i$, the judge returns $A(r_A^{(i)}, r_B^{(i)} \mid d_j^{(c)}) \in \{-1,0,+1\}$ indicating whether the description applies more to $r_A$ ($+1$), $r_B$ ($-1$), or neither ($0$).
-We define the description’s fidelity as the Pearson correlation between these labels and the feature’s signed activation $Z[i,j]$ across pairs:
+We define the description's fidelity as the Pearson correlation between these labels and the feature's signed activation $Z[i,j]$ across pairs:

 For each feature $j$, we select the candidate $d_j^{(\star)}$ with the highest fidelity (we use $N=300$ pairs per candidate, which is $>$10$\times$ prior work \citep{bills2023language, choi2024scaling}), in order to improve confidence in our fidelity estimates.
 We sample the $N=300$ examples uniformly from the full distribution of examples where $z_j$ is nonzero.